-To be able to say whether the pericardium is suitable for implantation, it is not only important whether it becomes thinner by prevailing pressures, but also the extend to which ingrowth of cells can take place at the prevailing pressures after implantation.
-It is necessary to examine whether the thinning of the pericardium is in equilibrium with the strengthening of the prosthesis by the ingrowth of cells.
+For future research it would be very useful to examine if the but also the extend to which ingrowth of cells can take place at the prevailing pressures after implantation.
+It is necessary to examine by the ingrowth of cells.
 An important part of this future research is whether it is possible for cells to grow into a tissue, in which this cell type has never grown before.
 Aortic tissue contains for instance smooth muscle cells and type III collagen, which are not present in pericardial tissue.